Quickstart

 civitai app submit # package the source + submit for review

 civitai app status # track review / deploy statecivitai app submit enters your app into moderator review — it is not published immediately.
 On approval the platform provisions the OAuth client, git repo, build, deploy, and <slug>.civit.ai DNS for you, and serves it at https://<slug>.civit.ai/.
+Submitting also creates your store listing as a draft, so you can fill in its icon and cover while you wait for review (see Store-listing media below).

 That flow is gated to approved builders during the closed beta.
 To request access, reach out to the Civitai team (see Introduction).
 See the CLI reference for every command and flag.